 The Compensation Committee has unrestricted access to management and may request the participation of management or the Committee's independent consultant at any meeting or executive session.
-Committee meetings are regularly attended by the CEO, except for executive sessions and discussions of his own compensation, by the Vice President-Executive Compensation, who leads some of the discussions regarding the Company's compensation programs, and the Committee's independent consultant.
-The Company's Chief People Officer will also attend meetings in the future.
+Committee meetings are regularly attended by the CEO, except for executive sessions and discussions of his own compensation, Senior Vice President and Chief People Officer, who leads some of the discussions regarding the Company's compensation programs, and the Committee's independent consultant.
 The Committee regularly reports to the Board on compensation matters and annually reviews the CEO's compensation with the Board in executive sessions of non-management Directors only.